 Sometimes congregations have a requested theme as for Martin Luther King Day, Valentine's Day, Earth Day, etc.....
 Sometimes, I am asked to talk about my life, primarily the intersection of music, social justice and my international work.
 I have a talk about Community rooted in Dr. King's Samaritan speech.
 The environment is a common thread, especially juxtaposed with the military.
 "Forks In The Road," is a favorite.
-It is largely autobiographical about making decisions.
-I have been asked to talk about love and other themes and more topics will surely evolve...
+It is largely autobiographical about making life determinant decisions.
+I have been asked to talk about love and other themes.

-The contract with the musicians’ union prohibits recording of the music to archive or circulate, especially songs that are by another writer.
-To record or post on the internet another’s work is a copyright violation.
+The contract with the musicians’ union prohibits recording of the music to archive or circulate without AFM permission.
+This is especially important with cover songs.
+To record or post another's work on the internet is a copyright violation.
 Please speak with me about special circumstances such as streaming for homebound congregants.
+Union policy has changed to add 20% to the fee for a Live Stream.

 All of the booking info and sound requirements are at: